20 Nights Itinerary Covering: Delhi - Jodhpur - Jaisalmer - Nimaj - Jaipur - Ranthambore - Amritsar - Kathmandu - Pokhara

 Delhi is a bundle of fun, life and excitement.
 The beauty of this capital city lies in its diverse ethnicity, culture, food and language.

 Complete the check-in formalities on reaching the hotel and take some rest.
-You can go for a walk around the place in late evening.
+You can go for a walk around the place in evening.
 Stay overnight in the hotel.

 Munch some healthy breakfast at the hotel and then get ready for a guided tour of Old Delhi.